folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 ### TopBar

-A bar that goes over the top of the content area for the whole Patron module, linking to various functionality and containing a search box to find particular patrons.
+A bar that goes over the top of the content area for the whole `patron` module, linking to various functionality and containing a search box to find particular patrons.
 Since this is a sibling of **PatronRouter**, it is rendered along with whichever of its